actorjs/actorjs-core/readme.md

 Actors
 ------

-Actors are defined as class or object.
+Actors are defined as function or as object.
 The actor only requires a single receive function.

-Actor as class
+Actor as function
 ```
-MyActor function () {
+function MyActor () {
     this.receive = function(msg){
         console.log(msg)
     }